AOC celebrates oil crash in now-deleted tweet: 'You absolutely love to see it'

 Throughout the day, Ocasio-Cortez has also reposted various messages essentially saying the oil crash presents an opportunity for environmentalists.

+"Openly celebrating the economic destruction of families and communities because it fits a political narrative is unacceptable and unbecoming of a member of Congress," Rep. Kelly Armstrong, R-N.D., wrote on Twitter.
+"People’s jobs are evaporating.
+Lives are being ruined in real-time.
+North Dakota companies that have taken decades to build have been destroyed in hours.
+Any public official that loves to see this does not deserve to hold office."

+Added Rep. Jodey Arrington, R-Texas: "I don’t 'love to see' oil & gas workers & their rural communities suffering as a result of this devastating price collapse, @AOC.
+Places like West Texas & hard-working men & women in the oil patch power the bright lights of NYC... including the hospitals!"

-Noah Rothman, an associate editor of Commentary Magazine, replied with a link to his recent column: “These unbearable conditions may be demanded of a nation struggling to contain a pandemic, but an engineered recession is precisely what the Green New Deal’s proponents envision," Rothman wrote.
+Noah Rothman, an associate editor of Commentary Magazine, responded to Ocasio-Cortez with a link to his recent column: “These unbearable conditions may be demanded of a nation struggling to contain a pandemic, but an engineered recession is precisely what the Green New Deal’s proponents envision," Rothman wrote.

 Others were more scathing, with commentator Stephen Miller even writing to House Speaker Nancy Pelosi, D-Calif.: "@SpeakerPelosi Mom, she's saying the quiet part out loud again."